 Landscape design and plant selection should minimise the need for garden watering.
 No tree or shrub with a mature height greater than three (3) metres should be planted closer than two (2) metres to the house.
-Purchasers should make their own enquiries with the City of Melton and obtain a list of appropriate vegetation.
+Purchasers should make their own enquiries with the Wyndham City Council and obtain a list of appropriate vegetation.